University of Delaware

 Dr. Miller is now a Visiting Assistant Professor at Trinity College.

 Claudio Torres: High performance computing with particles.
 Numerical PDEs.
-After finishing his degree, Dr. Torres was a postdoctoral fellow in Prof. Emelianenko's group at George Mason University.
-Now, he is a tenure track faculty member at the Universidad Tecnica Federico Santa Maria.
+He is a tenure track faculty member at the Universidad Tecnica Federico Santa Maria in Chile.